Kevin Brown (linebacker)

-Kevin Brown II (born October 18, 1993) is a retired professional gridiron football linebacker and inspirational speaker.
+Kevin Brown II (born October 18, 1993) is an American former professional football linebacker.
+He played college football at Cincinnati.
+He was a member of the Ottawa Redblacks, Edmonton Elks and Winnipeg Blue Bombers of the Canadian Football League (CFL).

-High School career

-Lawrence Central High School
+Early life

-Brown played high school football in Indianapolis, IN for the Lawrence Central Bears from 2010-2011.
+Brown played high school football in Indianapolis, Indiana for the Lawrence Central Bears from 2010 to 2011.

 College career

-Cincinnati Bearcats

 Brown played college football for the Cincinnati Bearcats from 2012 to 2015.

 Professional career

 Ottawa Redblacks

 Brown signed with the Ottawa Redblacks on December 1, 2016.
 He played in his first professional game on July 19, 2017, against the Montreal Alouettes where he recorded two special teams tackles.
 For the 2017 season, he played in 11 regular season games and had 15 defensive tackles, seven special teams tackles, and one sack.
 In 2018, he became a regular starter and played in 16 regular season games, starting in 15 of them, while recording 55 defensive tackles, 17 special teams tackles, two sacks, and an interception.
 He also played in his first Grey Cup game, where he had two defensive tackles, but the Redblacks lost the 106th Grey Cup to the Calgary Stampeders.
 In 2019, the Redblacks struggled to a 3–15 season and Brown played in 15 of those games where he had 42 defensive tackles, 13 special teams tackles, and one interception.

 Brown re-signed with the Redblacks to a one-year contract extension on February 11, 2020, but the 2020 CFL season was cancelled and he did not play in 2020.
 He became a free agent on February 9, 2021.